ubc-library-rc/AI_for_coding/content/1_Orientation.md

 nav_order: 5
 has_toc: T
 ---
+## Topic Summary
+To best use a tool, it is critical to understand how it works.
+In this first workshop of the AI series, we explain how LLMs, like ChatGPT work in a non-technical way to help you use them more effectively.

+## Learning Objectives

 ## Overview of what it means to “train a model”
 The library has a detailed <a href="https://ubc-library-rc.github.io/llm/" target="_blank">workshop about LLM</a>, so for this workshop we are not going to get very technical.
 The very simplified version of training a model is that there are two steps: